kencormack/pistar-lastqso/README.md

 If the cty.dat file is already present on your hotspot, but is older than 30 days, **pistar-lastqso** will update the file to it's latest version automatically.
 You can also force an update to the latest version at any time, using the "-d | --dat" commandline option.

-**pistar-lastqso** calls the dxcc.pl perl script, which uses the cty.dat file to display the "Country" data related to the callsign's prefix, in a field labeled "DXCC".
+**pistar-lastqso** calls the dxcc.pl perl script (added by the install), which uses the cty.dat file to display the "Country" data related to the callsign's prefix, in a field labeled "DXCC".

 - **[Section Links](https://github.com/kencormack/pistar-lastqso#contents)**
 - **[Back to Files](https://github.com/kencormack/pistar-lastqso)**